Paluche/repo-tree/README.md

 Features:

 - Keep the Repo Tree organized, with feature to clean.
-- Repository resolution, from name to an actual location.
-The util shell function `rcd` provides that feature. specifying
+- Repository resolution, from a name to an actual location.
+The util shell function `rcd` provides that feature.

 ## Configuration

-The tool has the following defaults values to associate an URL host to a folder
+The tool has the following defaults values to associate an URL host to a folder name and prompt representation:
-name:

 ```yaml
 hosts: